webdevfe/Web-Development/README.md

 ![Google BugDashboard](bugdashboard_tableResize.png)
 ![Google BugDashboard](bugdashboard_urlLink.png)

-Google's internal bugtracking tool is expanding into a larger, centralized application for project overall tracking.
+Google's internal bugt racking tool is expanding into a larger, centralized application for project overall tracking.
 A number of highly desirable features needed to be added in order to take the step towards that objective.
 Dynamic table resizing and adding a custom link would be some of many major enhancements.
 ##### Tech Stack:
 Angular, TypeScript (strict mode), JavaScript, RxJS, NGRX, Immutable.js, Material Design, Proto Buffer